-We have received your notice of a planning application to change zoning on several properties on Brunswick St. to ultimately provide more affordable housing units by Harbour City Homes. heartily endorse such an initiative, we do have several concerns and questions:
+We have received your notice of a planning application to change zoning on several properties on Brunswick St. to ultimately provide more affordable housing units by Harbour City Homes.
+A several concerns and questions:

 1. Your application makes no mention of impending demolitions.
 A previous demolition of a valuable heritage property at 2485 Brunswick went without due notice and was unchallenged.